javierasping/sentinel/content/posts/virtualizacion-kvm-linux/instalacion-kvm/validar-host-kvm/_index.en.md

     name: Validate KVM host
     parent: instalacion-kvm
     weight: 2
-title: Validate KVM host installation and functionality
+title: How to validate the KVM host installation
 ---